 Previous versions of Mac OS X allowed you to see a “Now Playing” notification pop up over the iTunes Dock icon, the alert showed the song and artist name anytime a track switched and is a really popular tweak.
 It turns out that hidden feature is missing from OS X Mountain Lion, but with the … Read More

 Looking for some temporary peace and quiet from alerts and notifications but don’t want to completely disable Notification Center on your Mac?
-There are two quick ways to temporarily hush all notifications in OS X, both methods last until the next day before automatically resuming:
+There are two quick ways to temporarily hush all notifications in OS X, silencing and stopping both the pop-up alerts and sound effects with the notifications, these two methods last until the next … Read More

 Notification Center is a great addition to OS X but not everyone likes it, sometimes just muting the alert sounds and turning banners and alert pop-ups off per-app is just not enough, and you may want to disable the entire notification system completely.
 Furthermore, if you don’t use Notifications on the Mac then you probably … Read More